Attention Auctioneers! Save time, which is money! Post your auction to Auction Journal and have it automatically be published on your website!

 Auction Laws

 THIS ARTICLE IS FOR INFORMATION AND DISCUSSION PURPOSES ONLY, AND IS NOT INTENDED AS, AND CANNOT BE RELIED ON AS, LEGAL ADVICE.
 NO ATTORNEY-CLIENT RELATIONSHIP IS INTENDED OR ESTABLISHED.
 SPECIFIC QUESTIONS SHOULD BE REFERRED TO AN ATTORNEY OF YOUR OWN CHOOSING.
+ANY SAMPLE LANGUAGE SHOULD BE REVIEWED BY AN ATTORNEY OF YOUR OWN CHOOSING BEFORE BEING INCORPORATED INTO YOUR BIDDER TERMS AND CONDITIONS.

 Read More